 - Ensuring that formulas are free from allergens, synthetic or GMO ingredients, preservatives, sugars, fillers, artificial sweeteners, or colors

-- Using high-quality ingredients that can lead to your body absorbing nutrients more effectively
+- Using high-quality ingredients that may lead to your body absorbing nutrients more effectively

-Whether you’re interested in enhancing your physical and mental performance with Feel the Beet, supporting relaxation with Golden Hour, or getting comprehensive daily nutrition with Super Greens, you can rest assured that Live it Up superfood powders are third-party tested supplements, formulated and manufactured to the highest quality standards.
+Whether youโre interested in enhancing your physical and mental performance with Feel the Beet, boosting hydration with Vital Minerals, supporting relaxation withย Golden Hour, or getting daily, whole-food nutrition withย Super Greens, you can rest assured that Live it Up superfood powders are third-party tested supplements, formulated and manufactured to the highest quality standards.ย

 Third-Party Testing FAQs